ScrappyHub/atlas-artifacts/docs/licensing.md

     features: winget_scan, artifacts, export_logs, rollback, automation

+Expiration

+If expires_at is not null and is in the past (UTC), the license is expired and MUST be treated as unlicensed.
-Offline operation (canonical)
+Offline operation

 No network call is required to validate the license.
 All validation is local:

     verify signature

     apply tier caps

-    enforce at runtime
+    enforce at runtime (router/handlers)

 Runtime enforcement (canonical)

 All feature access MUST be gated in the command router / handlers.
 If a feature is not licensed, the agent MUST return a failure response.

 This is enforcement, not UI.